This Plan has been prepared by the Friends of Easter Craiglockhart Hill.

 Despite a few finger posts, directional signage is poor.
 First-time visitors to the Local Nature Reserve often have difficulty in navigating around the site.

-The Friends Group have produced detailed proposals to improve signage and submitted these to the Council.
+We have produced detailed proposals to improve signage and submitted these to the Council.

-Action: Review, together with the Council, all aspects of signage and agree improvements.
+Review, together with the Council, all aspects of signage and agree improvements.

 There are not, at present, significant problems with invasive species in the Local Nature Reserve.
 Small stands of Japanese knotweed in the lower woods were eliminated by spraying in 2014.
 A larger stand in the transferred woodlands was treated by the Craighouse developers in 2016.